Seeding Directly: What Seeds Can Be Planted Straight into the Soil

 Soaking seeds before planting may not always be necessary but can hasten germination for some varieties.
 For instance, beans and peas can gain from soaking before planting.

-Check specific advice for the seeds you are planting to determine if soaking is required, its best to do so.
+Check specific advice for the seeds you are planting to determine if soaking is required, it’s best to do so.

 Direct Seeding